Before getting started with this lesson, we recommend taking some time to:

 Located in the client card, Streams make it quick and easy for everyone on your team to know exactly who they are working on and what's important to that contact at a glance:

+We recommend using Tags to track other important information in a structured way.
 Tags are excellent for tracking details such as preferred meeting frequency, needs (such as RMDs), accounts, custodians, and AUM brackets:

 Add/Remove Stream or Tag Rule